Adjusting the EMST150™ Expiratory Muscle Strength Trainer for First Time Use

 - Place the nose clip on your nose.

 - Turn the knob of the EMST150™ to the left or counterclockwise until you can no longer turn it.
-The EMST150™ is now at the lowest pressure or 30cmH20.
+The EMST150™ is now at the lowest pressure.
 Start here.

 - Remove the cap from the mouth piece and place the mouthpiece into the EMST150™

 - Take a deep breath in, then insert the EMST150™ mouthpiece into your mouth, behind your teeth, and make a tight seal with your lips around the mouthpiece.
 Don’t breathe out until the mouthpiece is securely in place.
 If necessary, use your free hand to keep your lips secure around the mouthpiece.

 - Blow hard and fast through the device until air rushes through, then stop.

 - If air went through the trainer, turn the knob one full turn to the right to a higher pressure.
 Blow through again.
 Increase by one turn until you can no longer blow air through.

 - Then turn back 1 full turn.
 This is the pressure at which you will start your training.

 - Once you have determined your maximum expiratory strength, it’s time to start making you stronger.

 - The highest pressure that air goes through the trainer is maximum expiratory pressure